csvprobotica/Rizitos_2025/README.md

 ---

-## 🔷 Introduction
+##  Introduction

 We are **Team Rizitos**, a student robotics team from *Colegio San Vicente de Paúl* in Santiago, Veraguas 🇵🇦.
 Our group includes two seniors — **Flor Glaize** and **Francis Mojica** — and one junior, **Hebe Hernández**.

 Together, we combine creativity, logic, and persistence to bring Rizitos to life: a fully autonomous robot designed to overcome obstacles, complete multiple laps, and finish strong.

-Our goal isn’t just to build a robot — it’s to understand every part of it, and to represent Panama with purpose, precision, and pride.

 ---

-## 🚗 And Here We Have **Rizitos**
+##  Our robot **Rizitos**

 <p align="center">
   <img src="./assets/robot_banner.jpg" width="80%" alt="Rizitos Robot Front View"/>
 </p>

-**Rizitos** is an autonomous self-driving robot we designed and built from scratch for the WRO 2025 challenge.
+**Rizitos** is our autonomous self-driving robot which is designed to complete 3 laps and overcome a variety of obstacles in the WRO Future Engineers Senior's course.

 The robot is based on a custom-modified chassis and multi-sensor platform.
 It includes ultrasonic detection, steering logic, lap tracking, and precise stop behavior — all coded in **Python**, running fully offline on a **Raspberry Pi 5**.

-It navigates.
-It avoids.
-It completes 3 full laps.
-And it does it without any remote input.

-> “Made from what we had.
-Powered by what we learned.”

 ---

-## 👥 Meet the Minds Behind Rizitos
+##  Meet the Minds Behind Rizitos!

 <table align="center">
   <tr>